kathleenabadie/Tcellmemory/README.md

 # Tcellmemory_Abadie-et-al-2024
 This repository includes code for analysis of genomics, imaging, and flow cytometry datasets for Abadie et al., 2024, " Reversible, tunable epigenetic silencing of TCF1 generates flexibility in the T cell memory decision."
-These scripts are minimally commented to be functional and reproducible, but they are not tutorials.
+These scripts are shared for transparency and are minimally commented to be functional and reproducible, but they do not constitute streamlined pipelines.
 Please see the Methods section in the manuscript for additional details.

 ### scifate_analysis
 This scripts are related to Figure 2 and Figure S2.